-The papers contain everything from Churchill's childhood letters and school reports to his final writings.
+The collection includes some 3000 boxes of letters and documents ranging from his first childhood letters to his final writings.
 They include his personal correspondence with friends and family, and his official exchanges with kings, presidents, politicians and military leaders.
-Some of the most memorable phrases of the twentieth century are preserved in his own drafts and speaking notes for the famous wartime speeches.
+Some of the most memorable phrases of the twentieth-century are preserved in his own drafts and speaking notes for the famous wartime speeches.
 The Churchill Papers comprise an estimated 1 million individual documents.
 In April 1995 grants from the Heritage Lottery Fund and the John Paul Getty Foundation purchased the Churchill Papers for the nation.
-You can find out more about the collection in the area of this site dedicated to the Papers at www.chu.cam.ac.uk/archives/collections/churchill_papers/the_papers/.
-See contact details below.